-Because the reward program rules are complex and the government turns away 80% of qui tam reward applications, finding, selecting or choosing your qui tam attorney can be one of the most important decisions you must make.
+Because the whistleblower reward rules are complex and the government turns away 80% of qui tam reward applications, selecting your qui tam attorney can be one of the most important decisions you must make.

-The qui tam whistleblower reward is between 15-25% of the amount the government recovers for you hiring a qui tam attorney and filing a qui tam lawsuit under the False Claims Act.
+The qui tam whistleblower reward is between 15-25% of the amount the government recovers based on you hiring a qui tam attorney and filing a qui tam lawsuit under the False Claims Act.
 If you have the right type of case and get it right, the average whistleblower award is \$1 million.
 But if you get it wrong, you can get little or nothing.
-Therefore you want to choose an experienced qui tam attorney.
+Therefore you want to have an experienced qui tam attorney.